colejarczyk/doc/changelog/4.x/index.rst

 ^^^^^
  - (#2398) Send SMS when a transaction is matched
  - (#2396) Implement cursors for all exports
- - (#2393) Prepare minikube deployment scripts for OL
+ - (#2393) Prepare MiniKube deployment scripts for OL
  - (#2389) [ADMIN] Create filters and make columns sortable
  - (#2337) [DOC] How to add a new API endpoint
  - (#2339) [DOC] How to create a new bundle